ContentWriterco/WorldIndex/README.md

 # WorldIndex API – Poland Dataset

-**WorldIndex** is an open data platform designed to present reliable, up-to-date information in a structured, multilingual, and developer-friendly format.
+**WorldIndex** is a project designed to present reliable, up-to-date information in a structured, multilingual, and developer-friendly format.
 This repository provides access to the **Polish datasets** exposed through an open API.

 ### 🌍 What is WorldIndex?

-WorldIndex is an interactive platform that aggregates official government data (e.g. from dane.gov.pl, GUS, API DBW and more) and transforms it into clean, unified datasets.
+WorldIndex is an interactive platform developed by Content Writer LLC that aggregates official government data (e.g. from dane.gov.pl, GUS, API DBW and more) and transforms it into clean, unified datasets.
 The goal is to make long-term trends easier to understand, analyze, and apply — both for people and AI systems.

 Every dataset is available through a consistent API structure and designed to be:
 - Machine-readable